nvdg2/CSA4-mail/README.md

 ## Requesting domains for the webservers

-Your dns will need an A record so it can find the webserver.
-Using the dns interface on ``http://ip:8081``u can go into the zone that you created earlier, here make an A record according to your webserver (webserver name + IP + TTL)
+Your DNS will need an A record so it can find the webserver.
+Using the dns interface on `https://ip:8443` you can go into the zone that you created earlier, here make an A record according to your webserver (webserver name + IP + TTL)

-something something
+### Wordpress

-You're going to need to generate the certificate but I AM NOT CAPABLE L
+You will first need to create an .env file inside the wordPress folder with variables noted in the env.sample file, after that you can run `docker compose up`

 ## Team Members